FreeRTOS/coreMQTT/test/cbmc/proofs/MQTT_MatchTopic/README.md

-MQTTPropGet_AuthMethod proof
+MQTT_MatchTopic proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_AuthMethod.
+This directory contains a memory safety proof for MQTT_MatchTopic.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer